TRANDUYDAT21101233/Smart-Parking/README.md

 3. **Extract frames from the input video**:

-    Run the script below to extract frames from the input video (by default, frames will be saved to the `frames/` directory):
+    Run the script below to extract frames from the input video (by default, frames will be saved to the `image/` parking_lot.jpg):

     ```bash
     python get_frame.py